Escape to the Hidden Jewel of Oman

 Children - Chaica's Club: 4 - 12 years and Teens - al Feetean's Club: 12 - 18 years

 Children under 6 stay and eat for free on their parents' meal plan; Children aged 7 - 11 enjoy a 50% discount of food and beverages.

 The children's club is open for children aged 4 - 12, younger guests will need to be accompanied by an adult or a babysitter at an additional charge.

-Cinema Paradiso keeps all the family entertained with movies on the beach under a blanket of stars while Zighy's unconventional ushers serve five flavors of popcorn, 40 flavors of ice cream and a range of refreshing soft drinks.
+Cinema Paradiso keeps all the family entertained with movies on the beach under a blanket of stars while Zighy's unconventional ushers serve five flavours of popcorn, 40 flavours of ice cream and a range of refreshing soft drinks.

 US $15 per hour for one child.
 Additional children are charged at an extra US $5/hour

 Hajar Rock Painting, Kick The Can, Henna Fun, Mix and Match Juice Time, Olympic Games, Salt Dough Art, Sand Art, Treasure Hunt, Swim Relay, Water Polo, Zighy Cinema, Alien Scavenger Hunt, Arabic Lesson, Beach Bowling, Bookmarks for Bookworms, Cookie, Cupcake and Pizza Making, Crab Searching, Crazy Balls, Feed the Zighy Goats